Residency in Cornea and Contact Lenses

 Program Goals

-3. To develop the resident's skills and proficiency in fitting and designing prosthetic lenses.
+- To develop the resident's skills and proficiency in fitting and designing prosthetic lenses, shells and eyes.

-5. To develop the resident's appreciation of scholarly activities and life-long learning.
+- To develop the resident's appreciation of scholarly activities, life-long learning, and skills to disceminate knowledge.

-7. To develop the resident's interactive communication skills and appreciation of effective co-management with other providers.
+- To develop the resident's interactive communication skills and appreciation of effective co-management with other providers

 Program Objectives

-5. The resident will read articles, attend continuing education courses, view webinars, create and present lectures, and create and present posters.
+- The resident will read articles, attend continuing education courses, view webinars, create and present lectures, and create and present posters.
+The residents will be directed to read seminal articles in corneal and contact lenses to improve their ability to provide evidence-based care to their patients.

-6. The resident will precept third- and fourth-year students providing patient care, facilitate group discussions in the contact lens seminar and grand rounds course, participate in continuing education lectures and workshops, and conduct and write-up original research or write-up a case series utilizing an extensive literature search.
+- The resident will precept third and fourth year students providing patient care, facilitate group discussions in the contact lens seminar and grand rounds course, participate in continuing education lectures and workshops.

-7. The residents will shadow corneal ophthalmologists performing surgery and patient care rounds at the University of California, Irvine, (UCI) Department of Ophthalmology at the Gavin Herbert Eye Institute.
-The residents will also shadow Dr. Gloria Chiu, a past resident, at the University of Southern California (USC) Roski Eye Institute.
+- The residents will shadow corneal ophthalmologists performing surgery and patient care rounds at the University of California, Irvine, (UCI) Department of Ophthalmology.
+The residents will also shadow an optometric provider at the University of Southern California (USC) Eye Institute.

 Typical Weekly and Daily Schedule at the University Eye Center